samgwise/html-lazy/README.md

 ) returns Str
 ```

-calls a no argument Callable to produce the defined content.
-This routine is here to show programmer intention but is equivilent to the many ways to execute CALL-ME on a Callable.
+Calls a no argument Callable to produce the defined content.
+This routine is here to show programmer intention and catch any errors encountered when building the HTML Str.
+All errors are returned in the form of a failure so it is important to check the truthiness of the result to determine if the HTML was generated succesfully.

 ### sub pre-render